-The OIDMTC, introduced in the 1998 Ontario Budget, is a 20% refundable tax credit available to qualifying corporations on qualifying expenditures incurred after June 30, 1998 to create interactive digital media products in Ontario.
+The OIDMTC is a 20% refundable tax credit available to qualifying corporations on qualifying expenditures incurred after June 30, 1998 to create interactive digital media products in Ontario.

-Qualifying expenditures of a qualifying corporation for a taxation year is the total of its eligible labour expenditures and eligible marketing and distribution expenditure for eligible products for the taxation year.
+Qualifying expenditures of a qualifying corporation for a taxation year are the total of its eligible labour expenditures and eligible marketing and distribution expenditure for eligible products for the taxation year.